Andrij-Kolomijec/Andrij-Kolomijec/README.md

 # Hello there!

-I am an aspiring web developer currently more focused on the fronted, but I am also slowly gathering more knowledge on the backend.
+I am an aspiring web developer currently more focused on the frontend development, though I'm also gradually expanding my knowledge of backend technologies.

-For now, I'm learning React with TypeScript and their application in the MERN projects.
+Currently, I'm learning React with TypeScript and exploring their applications within the MERN stack projects.

-## Skills and tools
+## Technologies
-### Technologies I dare to say I know something about already (not meaning I've stopped learning!):
+### I'm familiar with:
 - React, JavaScript, HTML, CSS

-### Technologies I am activelly learning:
+### I'm actively learning:
 - TypeScript, Redux, React Router

-### Technologies I use daily but I wouldn't say I am activelly learning about as much as I could:
+### I use daily but am always seeking to deepen my understanding:
 - Node.js (Express), MongoDB (Mongoose), Linux, Vite, VS Code

-### Technologies I am came to contact with:
+### I have come into contact with:
 - Python, Webpack, Pug, Firebase

+##

+Feel free to reach out if you have any questions or want to collaborate!

 <!--
 **Andrij-Kolomijec/Andrij-Kolomijec** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.